Nachtalb/energy_game/README.md

                             Skip unknown questions, answer them randomly or wait for input (default).
-      -a, --autostart       Autostart the quize, default False
+      -a, --autostart       Autostart the quize, default False -c, --bot-amount      Amount of bots to start (default 1)
     ```

 #### Example